Scholarships and other Resources for Undergraduate and Graduate Degree Programs

 Federal Direct Loan

 The Direct Loan is available to undergraduate or graduate students who are enrolled at least half-time in a degree program.
-The following chart outlines the maximum amounts available in the program for each class year.
+The charts below outline the maximum amounts available in programs for each class year.

 This federal program is awarded based on the cost of education, e.g., tuition and books, as well as class level, enrollment status, and award year.

 Students who demonstrate financial need will qualify for the Subsidized Direct Loan (no interest accrues as long as the student maintains at least half-time status).
 The Unsubsidized Direct Loan is available to students who do not demonstrate financial need.
-The current interest rate for undergraduate subsidized loans is 5.045%.
-The interest rate for graduate unsubsidized loans is 5.045%.
 Graduate students do not qualify for the Subsidized Direct Loan.

 Undergraduate Independent Students